mcore1976/smartmetering/README.md

 This is very simple example how to build IoT device that sends remote reading of temperature and humidity ( from DHT22 / DHT11 sensor) with text message  over GSM network or store data within THINGSPEAK platform with GPRS ( module SIM800L is used for communication ).

-1. Mobile phone as a target and text message option - files main.c , main3.c
+1. Mobile phone as a target and text message option - files main.c + compileatmega (for ATMEGA328P) , main3.c + compileattiny (for ATTINY2313)

 When a text message is sent to SIM card used within SIM800L module, the MCU ATTINY 2313 / ATMEGA 328P reads digital data from sensor DHT22 and sends response SMS to sender mobile.
 The ATTINY 2313 / ATMEGA 328P and SIM800L are both put into sleep mode when there is no incoming messages so the power consumption is below 4mA.
 ATTINY/ATMEGA interrupt pin INT0 is connected to SIM800L pin RING/RI as a wakeup signal.
 Pin RI/RING goes low when there is incoming text message on the SIM.
 ATTINY/ATMEGA wakes up and wakes up SIM800L module.
 That allows to conserve energy and ensures longest lifetime.

-2. THINGSPEAK platform as a target - files main3b.c
+2. THINGSPEAK platform as a target - files mainb + compileatmegab (for ATMEGA328P), main3b.c + compileattinyb (for ATTINY2313)

 The file "main3b.c" and "compileattinyb" are Thongspeak version.
 MCU will inititate GPRS connection using SIM800L module, then will contact Thingspeak server and make HTTP PUT to store your measurements from DHT22 sensor.
 How it works - details are here : https://www.teachmemicro.com/send-data-sim800-gprs-thingspeak/     and here   https://electronics-project-hub.com/send-data-to-thingspeak-arduino/